 You are welcome to use our garage toilet (cold water only).

-We are happy to answer any enquiries or help you with local information or to book direct please visit our website.
+We are happy to answer any enquiries; to book direct please visit our website.

 Lower Shader is convenient for motorhome travellers wishing to "park and hook up to electric" for the night as they explore the North West of the island.

 Within 10 miles either side of us you will find good eating places,interesting landmarks, and great views.

 Shader is 15 miles from the main town of Stornoway on the A857 and 4 miles North of Barvas, where the circular route to the "must see" sites of the Isle of Lewis can be accessed.
 The Port of Ness (Butt of Lewis) is 10 miles further North from Shader by road.